 A vFlash SD card is a Secure Digital (SD) card that plugs into the vFlash SD card slot in the system.
 It provides persistent on-demand local storage and a custom deployment environment that allows automation of server configuration, scripts, and imaging.
 It emulates USB device(s).
-For more information, see the iDRAC7 User's Guide under Software \rightarrow Systems Management \rightarrow Dell Remote Access Controllers, at dell.com/support/manuals.
+For more information, see the iDRAC7 User's Guide at support.dell.com/ manuals.